Northrim Financial Learning Center

 Bloomberg Terminals Give Students Competitive Edge

 A Bloomberg Terminal is a top-of-theline computer system, providing access to Bloomberg Professional news and databases.
 A standard in the finance industry, nearly all financial firms have subscriptions to the Bloomberg services, and it's known for revolutionizing the way bankers, analysts, traders, and others access real-time financial information.
 McKinley Capital Management, LLC has gifted two Bloomberg Terminals to the Student Investment Fund (SIF).
-Bloomberg Terminals at UAF give students a competitive edge over their peers at other universities and better prepares them for professional success.
+The Bloomberg Terminals at UAF give students a competitive edge over their peers at other universities and better prepare them for professional success.

 Real Estate Investment Trust (REIT) Fund